b45ch1/algopy/documentation/sphinx/index.rst

 The central idea of ALGOPY is the computation on (univariate) Taylor polynomials with with matrix coefficients. these are implemented as (class) methods of `algopy.UTPM`.

+If the input UTPs are correctly initialized one can interpret the coefficients of the resulting polynomial as higher-order derivatives.

 To allow the use of the reverse mode of AD a simple code tracer has been implemented in `algopy.tracer`.
 The idea is to record the computation procedure in a datastructure s.t. the control flow sequence can walked in reverse order.